Himagna-Ganti/carg-uottawa/_pages/about.md

 ---

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

-The University of Ottawa’s Computational Analysis and Acceleration Research Group (CARG) specialises in the developing of computational models and algorithms for image/signal processing and machine learning as well as their efficient implementation, with an emphasis on biomedical and autonomous vehicle applications.
-In this group, we will closely collaborate with our external collaborator National Research Council (NRC), on Unmanned Aerial Vehicle (UAV)-related applications.

-This research group evolved from Computer Architecture research group (original CARG).
-Computer architecture research group was formed in 2008 and focused on the following topics: computer architectures, signal processing architectures, hardware and software accelerators, GPU architectures and programming and algorithmic modifications for more efficient implementation in hardware.
-In recent years our research has gone in several different directions and therefore we decided to change the name of our group to Computational Analysis and Acceleration Research Group (new CARG).
+Welcom to professor Miodrag Bolic's Labs and groups webpage.
+All these Labs and groups are headed by professor Bolic at the University of Ottawa.
+We have lots of cool projects in dealt with Unmanned Aerial Vehicles (UAV)s, Biomedical systems, and Biological organs.
+In these group, we will also closely collaborate with our external collaborator National Research Council (NRC) and other Canadian universities.

-Current Research Direction: Computer Vision, Signal Processing, Machine Learning, Deep Learning, Uncertainty Evaluation, Sensor Fusion, Merging physical and machine learning models, efficient implementation of the models
+Current Research Direction: Machine Learning (ML), Deep Learning (DL), Computer Vision (CV), Signal Processing, Uncertainty Evaluation, Sensor Fusion, Merging Physical and ML Models, the Models Efficient Implementation

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->